Skip to main content

 • Umupuia Beach

-The temporary fishery closures have been requested under section 186A of the Fisheries Act 1996.
+The temporary fishery closures were requested under section 186A of the Fisheries Act 1996.

-We invite written submissions from anyone who has an interest in the species concerned or in the effects of fishing in the areas concerned.
+We invited written submissions from anyone who has an interest in the species concerned or in the effects of fishing in the areas concerned.

 The closure request [PDF, 1.8 MB]